furniture-sale.png

 While internal attempts often fail due to a lack of time or experience, Lendis knows the market and achieves significantly better prices through specialized partner networks than would be possible in-house.
 Plus: everything is documented in an audit-proof manner.

-- Enter inventory: You start with a simple export or a list: Model name, serial numbers or IMEI, condition and accessories are usually sufficient.
+1. Record inventory: You start with a simple export or list: model name, serial numbers or IMEI, condition, and accessories are usually sufficient.

-- Valuation & offer: Based on current market prices, you receive a transparent assessment of the device value
+2. Valuation & offer: Based on current market prices, you will receive a transparent assessment of the device's value.

-- Collection & logistics: Lendis organizes the entire logistics with secure packaging, collection and chain of custody.
+3. Pickup & logistics: Lendis organizes all logistics, including secure packaging, pickup, and chain of custody.

-- Certified erasure: Data erasure is carried out according to the highest standards (Blancco) and is logged.
+4. Certified deletion: Data deletion is carried out in accordance with the highest standards (Blancco) and is logged.

-- Remarketing & payout: Lendis takes care of the marketing, you receive the corresponding device value.
+5. Remarketing & payment: Lendis takes care of marketing, and you receive the corresponding device value.

 The result: you save yourself stress, time and unnecessary risks - and turn old appliances into budget for new ones.